 Freed of the technological “smog” of notifications and social media, I duly started writing notes on Post-its.
 At first they were a jumbled mess placed next to each other.
 After every ten or so notes, I then took a step back and looked at which ones were related to one another (for example wherever there was a discernible to do on the Post-it) and duly created stacks of Post-its that were linked to one another.
 Only after eight days, with my hearing loss having improved somewhat, did I sit down with my computer and start consolidating the courses of action.
 At that point, I had also started to work out which to do needed to be done first, and which to dos were consequences of others.
 Don’t worry, there is no impending descent into a Gantt chart and allocation of milestones.

-However, as I firmly believe in not everything being “all work and no play” there was one little stack, which was my “reward stack” and on this pile of Post-its I wrote a list of potential treats and rewards, as well as a list of thinks I want to learn – I remain exceptionally curious about learning new skills and CPDContinuous professional development.
-Even with seniority and being established, CPD remains an important part of working life.
-I relate this to a certain extent to my mantra to "Always be curious" (ABC).
+However, as I firmly believe in not everything being “all work and no play” there was one little stack, which was my “reward stack” and on this pile of Post-its I wrote a list of potential treats and rewards, as well as a list of thinks I want to learn – I remain exceptionally curious about learning new skills and Working as a translator isn't only about translating.
+Training and seminars making up continuing professional development are also important parts of the job.
 More.
 The treats and rewards could be something small (e.g. a coffee and a pain au chocolat; finding a Geocache).
 With the geocaching rewards, I then went through a list of Challenge caches that I have ear-marked to complete – one for example requires me to find mystery caches on a fixed day in every month in the year.
 One example of a new skill to learn was that I want to learn Python, and there is a tailored course on “Python for Translation and Localization“, that I intend to complete.